Meet the MVP core team: A variety of age groups and cultural backgrounds, and some 15 nationalities

 MVP is a partnership between PATH and WHO.
 Most team members are located at the PATH office in Ferney-Voltaire, France; at the WHO office in Geneva, Switzerland; and at the WHO Intercountry Support Team (IST) office in Ouagadougou, Burkina Faso.

-- Rodrigue Barry, Advocacy Officer, AFRO/WHO
+- Rodrigue Barry, Advocacy Officer, WHO/AFRO

 - Monique Berlier, Director of Communications, PATH

-- Enricke Bouma, Communications Associate, PATH
+- Enricke Bouma, Project Associate, PATH

 - Julie Chaumont, Clinical Operations Manager, PATH